Midwest Quilt Festival Week Extravaganza

 Grand Rapids Public Museum

-A place of never-ending inspiration and discovery with a focus on science, history, and culture.
+A place of never-ending inspiration and discovery with a focus on science, history and culture.
 With fascinating exhibits on three floors, the museum offers a unique and entertaining experience for everyone.
 A convenient drop off location for motorcoaches is available at the main entrance, under cover from the weather, and an elevator inside ensures access for everyone.
-The Museum Café overlooks the Grand River and the city center and offers homemade soups, snacks, salads, sandwiches, desserts, and a daily special.
+The Museum Cafe overlooks the Grand River and the city center and offers homemade soups, snacks, salads, sandwiches, desserts and a daily special.
 Don’t forget to make time for a stop at the Curiosity Shop!

 Gerald R. Ford Presidential Museum